emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 ## Create a Rule with Microsoft SQL Server for Events Recording

-This section demonstrates how to create a rule for recording the clients' online/offline status and storing the events data to the Microsoft SQL Server table `mqtt.dbo.t_mqtt_events` via a configured Sink.
+This section demonstrates how to create a rule for recording the clients' online/offline status and storing the events data to the Microsoft SQL Server table `dbo.t_mqtt_events` via a configured Sink.

 The steps are similar to those in [Create a Rule with Microsoft SQL Server Sink for Message Storage](#create-a-rule-with-microsoft-sql-server-sink-for-message-storage) expect for the SQL template and SQL rules.